-New Dimensions Capital anniversary took place on the 9th of December, at the firm's office at Winsland House I. Over 45 'friends' of the firm enjoyed a business casual gathering, with all team members fully engaged to create a rewarding experience.
+New Dimensions Capital anniversary took place on the 9th of December, at the firm's office at Winsland House I. Over 45 'friends' of the firm enjoyed a business casual gathering, with all team members fully engaged to create a rewarding experience for each-and-every guest.